CCA, Wattis Institute for Contemporary Arts

 Special Events:

 RedSkyFalls is a multi-part installation by Lisbon-based artist, Alexandre Estrela, for the Portugal Pavilion at the 61st International Art Exhibition – La Biennale di Venezia.
-The work on view in Venice comprises multiple video projections that are reactive to seismic activity, from tremors to earthquakes, registered by the European seismic monitoring network, and mediated by the Portuguese Institute for Sea and Atmosphere (IPMA).
-Every time seismic activity is registered in locations around the world, 24 hours a day, the tectonic movement is made visually and aurally manifest by shaking images and sounds resembling distress signals.
+The work on view in Venice comprises multiple video projections that are reactive to seismic activity, from tremors to earthquakes.
+Every time seismic activity is registered in locations around the world, 24 hours a day, the tectonic movements are made visually and aurally manifest.
+A loud sound erupts and the movements within the projections temporarily freeze, mimicking the ways in which organisms become perfectly still during seismic shifts.
 RedSkyFalls is meant to be an “amplifier of empathy,” drawing our attention to even the smallest seismic movements happening around the world rather than simply large-scale earthquakes.
 Thus, the jittery movements and amplified noises remind us that the plates just below us are always in constant motion, impacting the lives of all living things on Earth.

 Images: